 Includes interest from the Langford Lloyd Fund.

-To be awarded to the competitors whose scores in the Donegall or Times, Daily Telegraph or Daily Mail and Prince of Wales or Wimbledon TR make up the highest aggregates.
+To be awarded to the competitors whose scores in the Donegall or Times, the Daily Mail and Alexandra or Wimbledon TR make up the highest aggregates.
+A tie will be decided by counting out.